-Timely Crime Alerts/UAPD Campus Safety Advisories
+Timely Crime Alerts/UAPD Advisories

-If a serious or unique crime has occurred on our campus or on what Clery defines as immediately adjacent public property or non-campus property, and the circumstances warrant it (as in the case of a violent crime against a person or a major property crime), a special, timely crime alert (entitled UAPD Campus Safety Advisory) is prepared and distributed.
-These advisories are designed to give students and employees a timely notification of crimes that will aid in the prevention of similar crimes and enable people to protect themselves and heighten their safety awareness.
+If a serious or unique crime has occurred and the circumstances warrant it (as in the case of a violent crime against a person or a major property crime), a special, timely crime alert (entitled UAPD Campus Safety Advisory) is prepared and distributed.
+UAPD Campus Safety Advisories are designed to give students and employees a timely notification of crimes that will aid in the prevention of similar crimes and enable people to protect themselves and heighten their safety awareness.
 Sometimes, a UAPD Campus Safety Advisory provides information that leads to an arrest and conviction of the perpetrator.
-The University Police will issue a UAPD Campus Safety Advisory when a crime that represents a potential serious or continuing threat to the campus community is reported to any of the local law enforcement agencies or other crime reporting sources.
-In such situations, every attempt will be made to distribute a UAPD Campus Safety Advisory as soon as reasonably possible after pertinent information about the crime is available.
-The University Police Department's cooperative working relationship with local and state law enforcement agencies facilitates communication about crime reported to outside law enforcement agencies that, likewise, may warrant timely issuance of an Advisory.
-UAPD Campus Safety Advisories are placed on the University Police web site.
-Students, faculty and/or staff are notified via email of the advisory posting, which may also be published by other means determined appropriate under the circumstances (e.g. prominently posted at on-campus locations frequented by students and employees).
-While not required by the Clery Act, some incidents that happen off campus in non-Clery geography, but may potentially impact members of the campus community, occasionally warrant notification.
-Those non-Clery notifications are sent through a Public Safety Notice email, which are sent out through the UA Division of Strategic Communication, in partnership with UAPD and other local law enforcement agencies.
+The University Police will issue a UAPD Campus Safety Advisory when notified that a crime that represents a serious or continuing threat to campus community is reported to Gadsden law enforcement agencies or other crime reporting sources.
+In such situations, UAPD will issue a timely warning as soon as reasonably possible after pertinent information is available.
+The University Police Department's cooperative working relationship with Gadsden Police facilitates communication about crime reported that may warrant timely issuance of an Advisory.
+UAPD Advisories are prominently posted at locations within the UA Gadsden Center facility frequented by students and employees and/or are placed on the University Police website and linked to from the UA Gadsden Center website.